apache/hudi/rfc/rfc-63/rfc-63.md

 the file-level column stats of the original column of `ts`.
 In this case, Hudi has to scan all the files for a day and push the predicate down when reading parquet files, increasing the amount of data to be scanned.

-### Use Case 2: Support for different storage layouts and view partition as index
+### Use Case 2: Support for different storage layouts and view partitioning as index

-Today, partitions are mainly viewed as a query optimization technique and partition pruning certainly helps to improve query performance.
+Today, partitioning is mainly viewed as a query optimization technique and partition pruning certainly helps to improve query performance.
 However, if we think about it, partitions are really a storage optimization technique.
 Partitions help you organize the data for your convenience, while balancing cloud storage scaling issues (e.g. throttling or having too many files/objects under one path).
 From a query optimization perspective, partitions are really just a coarse index.